locka99/opcua/docs/client.md

 Rust and tools such as `cargo`.

 1. A small overview of OPC UA is [here](./opc_ua_overview.md).
 2. Rust OPC UA's compatibility with the standard is described [here](./compatibility.md).

 ### Introducing the OPC UA Client API

 The OPC UA for Rust client API supports calls for OPC UA services.
 Whether the server you are calling implements them is another matter but you can call them.

  For the most part it is synchronous - you call the function and it waits for the server to respond or a timeout to happen.
 Each function call returns a
  `Result` either containing the response to the call, or a status code.

 Data change notifications are asynchronous.
 When you create a subscription you supply a callback.
 The client API will automatically begin sending publish requests to the server on your behalf and will call your callback when a publish response contains notifications.

 Clients generally require some knowledge of the server you are calling.
 You need to know its ip address, port, endpoints, security policy and also what services it supports.
 The client API provides different ways to connect to servers, by configuration file or ad hoc connections.

-In this sample, we're going to write a simple client that connects to the `opcua/samples/simple-server`, subscribes to some values and prints them out as they change.
+In this example, we're going to write a simple client that connects to the `opcua/examples/simple-server`, subscribes to some values and prints them out as they change.

-If you want to see a finished version of this, look at `opcua/samples/simple-client`.
+If you want to see a finished version of this, look at `opcua/examples/simple-client`.

 ### Life cycle